 Illinois housing market swings into spring with jump in home sales, prices

-The Illinois housing market had a strong showing in March with home sales climbing 9.6 percent over previous-year levels and the statewide median price surging 10.7 percent higher,according to Illinois REALTORS®.
+The Illinois housing market had a strong showing in January with home sales climbing 9.6 percent over previous-year levels.
+The statewide median price surging 10.7 percent higher,according to Illinois REALTORS®.

-The statewide median price in March was $189,900, up 10.7 percent from March 2016, when the median price was $171,500.
+The statewide median price in March was $189,900, up 10.7 percent from January 2017.
+The median price was $171,500.
 The median is a typical market price where half the homes sold for more and half sold for less.

 “Consumers this spring have no choice but to be nimble as they find fewer homes on the market and increased competition for those homes,” said Illinois REALTORS® President Doug Carpenter, ABR, AHWD, GRI, SFR of Mokena, managing broker of Coldwell Banker Honig-Bell in Orland Hills.
 “Many of the REALTORS® I talk to are reporting an increase in multiple offer situations, which means buyers can’t dawdle when they find what they want and they may want to make sure any offer they bring is an aggressive one.”